Directors - Do You Know Your Fiduciary Duties?

 To find out more about the Companies Act 2014 and how it affects you in your role as a director, read our information updates, produced in association with McCann FitzGerald.

-The second edition of the Directors’ Handbook, produced together with McCann FitzGerald, is now available for a fee of €10 per copy (incl p&p).
+The fourth edition of the Directors’ Handbook, produced together with McCann FitzGerald, is now available for a fee of €10 per copy (incl. p&p).
 Incorporating directors’ duties under the Companies Act 2014, the revised Directors’ Handbook is a valuable resource and comprehensive guide to being a director in Ireland.